 Homer: Everyone's against me.

-- And of course, there's Janet Jackson
+- And as mentioned above, there's Janet Jackson.